Located directly under the Auroral Oval, Churchill is one of the best places on

 Watson Art Centre, a Romanesque Revival-style building and formerly the Dauphin Town Hall, is a restored 1905

 The gallery houses a collection of contemporary, historical and decorative art, as well as the world's

-Held in Birds Hill Provincial Park, is an internationally acclaimed celebration of people and music.
-Tel.
+Held the second weekend in July in Birds Hill Provincial Park, is an internationally acclaimed celebration of